-Read the New Jersey Psychological Association Bylaws to find out more about our association.
+Read the document New Jersey Psychological Association Bylaws (186 KB) to find out more about our association.

 NJPA is committed to advocating for psychology.
 Strengthening political outreach and advocating for the interests of NJ psychologists are top priorities.
-Over the years, this advocacy has taken many forms.
-Through our Committee on Legislative Affairs (COLA) and our Governmental Affairs Agent (GAA), John Torok of the Torok Group, LLC, NJPA has been instrumental in maintaining standards of psychology practice in NJ, protecting patients and supporting public policy.
-NJPA also monitors State Rules and Laws that regulate the profession, and maintains a liaison with the NJ Board of Psychological Examiners so we are always informed about any changes that may affect our members.
-As an affiliate of APA, NJPA is also involved in federal advocacy initiatives and regularly lobbies for federal issues that affect psychology.
+Over the years, our advocacy efforts took many forms.
+Through our Committee on Legislative Affairs (COLA) and our Governmental Affairs Agent (GAA), NJPA was instrumental in maintaining standards of psychological practice in NJ, protecting patients, and supporting public policy.
+NJPA monitors State Rules and Laws that regulate the profession maintaining a liaison with the NJ Board of Psychological Examiners so we are always informed about any changes that may affect our members.
+As an affiliate of APA, NJPA is involved in federal advocacy initiatives and regularly lobbies for federal issues that affect psychology.

-As the philanthropic arm of the New Jersey Psychological Association (NJPA), the NJPA Foundation is committed to raising money to support programs that promote the psychological health of people in our community.
+As the philanthropic arm of the New Jersey Psychological Association (NJPA), the NJPA Foundation (NJPAF) is committed to promoting psychological health of the diverse people of New Jersey.

 NJPA Executive Board

 The NJPA Executive Board serves as the policy setting body of the association.
 Board members are leaders within NJPA who are recognized as having experience, insight, and thoughtful perspective on issues that are important to NJPA.
 It is the role of NJPA board members to actively participate in setting NJPA policy, developing goals and priorities, creating future initiatives, conducting strategic planning, and making proactive efforts to meet all the objectives set forth in NJPA's Mission Statement.
 The board adheres strictly to the NJPA bylaws and the conduct of meetings are governed by Keesey's Modern Parliamentary Procedure.